aryan9600/vector/changelog.d/21972-add-tcp-collector-host-metrics.feature.md

-The `host_metrics` source has a new collector, `tcp`.
-The `tcp` collector exposes three metrics related to the TCP stack of the
+The `network` collector in the `host_metrics` source has been updated to expose three metrics about the TCP stack of the system:
-system:
-* `tcp_connections_total`: The total number of TCP connections.
+* `network_tcp_connections_total`: The total number of TCP connections.
 It includes the `state` of the connection as a tag.
-* `tcp_tx_queued_bytes_total`: The sum of the number of bytes in the send queue across all connections.
+* `network_tcp_tx_queued_bytes_total`: The sum of the number of bytes in the send queue across all connections.
-* `tcp_rx_queued_bytes_total`: The sum of the number of bytes in the receive queue across all connections.
+* `network_tcp_rx_queued_bytes_total`: The sum of the number of bytes in the receive queue across all connections.

-This collector is enabled only on Linux systems.
+These metrics are only available for Linux systems.

 authors: aryan9600